Other Details to Consider When Comparing Investment Property Mortgage Rates

 6 Things to Know about Non-QM Loans

 1. DSCR.
 Instead of qualifying on your personal income, you can qualify on the cash flow generated by the rental property.
 The cash flow usually is measured using the Debt-Service Coverage Ratio, or DSCR.
 The DSCR is monthly rent divided by the sum of the monthly payment of principal, interest, property taxes, insurance and association dues (if any), or PITIA for short.
-A DSCR greater than one means that the monthly rent is greater than the PITIA.
-This is encouraging to lenders because it means the cash flow or rent of the property is sufficient to cover many of the monthly expenses associated with the rental property.
+A DSCR greater than one means that the monthly rent is greater than the monthly payments.
+This is encouraging to lenders because it means the cash flow or rent of the property is sufficient to cover many of the monthly mortgage payments associated with the investment property.

 2. Self-employed.
 A Non-QM Loan is for you if you’re self-employed.
 While a lender may ask what you do for a living, they will understand if you don’t have a normal pay stub.